Petlja/TxtProgInPythonEng/_sources/03_PyGame/03_PyGame_15_Drawing_Scalable_opt.rst

 - We need to determine one length in the drawing, which will be set directly.
 We can call this selected length **basic length** or **unit of measure**.
 In the example of clouds, the basic length is the radius of the middle circle.
 - All radii of the circles of which the drawing consists are expressed in proportion to the basic length.
 This means that if our base length is denoted by :math:`a`, all other lengths in the program will be multiples of :math:`a`, for example :math:`2a` or :math:`5a`.
 We determine the number :math:`a` from the ratio of the required length and the selected basic length in the initial drawing (this ratio remains the same when the size of the drawing changes).
 In the example with the cloud, the radius of the small circle is always :math:`{3 \over 5}` of the selected basic length :math:`r`.
 If rectangles or ellipses appear in the drawing, the heights and widths of those rectangles and ellipses should also be expressed in proportion to the basic length, in the same way as the radii of the circles.
-- We determine the coordinates of all points with respect to the principal point, by adding or subtracting a certain number of basic lengths to coordinates of the principal point.
+- We determine the coordinates of all points with respect to the main point, by adding or subtracting a certain number of basic lengths to coordinates of the main point.
 The required number of basic lengths is determined again from the relation in the initial drawing.
 In the example with the cloud, to obtain :math:`x` coordinate of the center of the left circle, we subtract **one** basic length from :math:`x` coordinate of the main point (center of the middle circle).
 We do so because the ratio of the difference of :math:`x` coordinates and basic length equals to one.
 The same procedure applies in principle to :math:`y` coordinates, though in this case it is particularly simple.
 Since :math:`y` coordinates of the centers of the circles are the same, the ratio of the difference of the :math:`y` coordinates and the basic length is zero, so zero basic lengths should be added to :math:`y` coordinate of the anchor to get :math:`y` coordinate of the center of a smaller circle.

 To better understand the process of resizing a drawing, we will also apply it to the example of a teddy bear.